-Yes, twice already!
-And well, I’m a little biased because I think you guys are amazing and that Sun and Co is incredible.
-Apart from the beautiful house and the lovely town (seriously, Javea is dead cute) I think you’d struggle to find many coliving spaces that care so much about their colivers.
-As soon as you arrive at Sun and Co you feel like you’ve arrived home.
+Yes, three times already!
+And well, I’m a little biased because I think you guys are amazing and that Sun and Co. is incredible.
+Apart from the beautiful house and the lovely town (seriously, Javea is dead cute), I think you’d struggle to find many coliving spaces that care so much about their colivers.
+As soon as you arrive at Sun and Co., you feel like you’ve arrived home.
 The other colivers were always super friendly and open, the vibe is very relaxed, no-pressure but fun and a bit adventurous.
-I would love to spend time at Sun and Co every year, to get lots of work done and hang out with awesome people.
+I would love to spend time at Sun and Co. every year, to get lots of work done and hang out with awesome people.

-Yes it can definitely be exhausting.
-I think after 3 years of almost full time travel including 1 year of jumping from city to city every month while working basically full-time, I needed a break.
+Yes, it can definitely be exhausting.
+I think after 3 years of almost full-time travel – including 1 year of jumping from city to city every month while working basically full-time – I needed a break.
 It’s hard for a digital nomad to say, ok, I’m staying here for a while and I won’t move.
 But you have to listen to yourself and your body.
-There’s absolutely nothing wrong with travelling slowly, or having a home base.
+There’s absolutely nothing wrong with slow travelling, or having a home base.
 I think that’s so important to know.

 Woah, that’s an awesome question.
 I think when I am meeting new people and making new friends.
 When I’m connecting with people who have similar dreams and goals as me.
-I think some of my happiest weeks have been during the DNG retreats, two of which were in Javea.
+I think some of my happiest weeks have been during the Digital Nomad Girls retreats, three of which were in Javea.

 There’s no right or wrong way to be a digital nomad and travel.
 Don’t listen to the gurus, to people who want to teach you how to live this life.
 You have to figure it out yourself and your travel style also adapts over time.

 Such a hard question.
-(20 minutes later…) My first thought was India but it’s such a cheap destination that I think I’ll go with Italy.
+(20 minutes later…) My first thought was India, but it’s such a cheap destination that I think I’ll go to Italy.
 I absolutely adore Italy and would love to drive around for a month, take cooking classes, stay in little villas, eat cheese and drink wine all day.
-Sounds like a dream.
+It sounds like a dream!

-Or for something more exotic, definitely Japan.
+And for something more ‘exotic’, definitely Japan.
 I’d love to see the cherry blossoms and eat my way around the country.

 One year from now I might still be in Mexico or maybe in the States on a road trip.
-I’ll still be working on DNG and my membership site, the DNG Inner Circle, and I’ll be organising a retreat in Mexico.
-Or maybe I’ll be back in Europe and living in Sicily for a few months.
+I’ll still be working on the Digital Nomad Girls and my membership site, the DNG Inner Circle.
+And I’ll be organising a retreat in Mexico.
+Or maybe I’ll be back in Europe and living in Sicily for a few months!